vikassharma83021/Xamarin-CrossDownloadManager/README.md

 ### Why do the files show up in the native Android Download Manager?

-That is the default behavior when downloading files using the Android DownladManager API.
-If you don't want this to happen you can change the property IsVisibleInDownloadsUi of the DownloadManagerImplementation
+This is the default of the native download manager on Android.
+You can change this behavior by setting the property `IsVisibleInDownloadsUi` of the Android implementation of the download manager to `false`.
+Here's an example which you can copy into your Android application:

 ```csharp
 (CrossDownloadManager.Current as DownloadManagerImplementation).IsVisibleInDownloadsUi = false;